 We, the Dominican Sisters of Mary, Mother of the Eucharist, were canonically established in 1997 in response to Pope St. John Paul II’s call for a New Evangelization.
 We seek to share God’s message of faith and the joy of religious life with the modern world through various outreaches including education, vocations, and culture.
 Read more about our charism…

 As Dominicans, our apostolate is preaching and teaching, with prayer and contemplation at the very center of all we do.
 Starting each day with the Holy Sacrifice of the Mass and a renewal of our Marian consecration, we go forth to teach in classrooms from preschool through college all over the United States.
-In addition to 24 teaching missions, our Sisters also serve as librarians at the Pontifical North American College in Rome and in the Personal Ordinariate of the Chair of St. Peter in Houston, Texas.
+In addition to teaching in 14 K-8 schools, 14 high schools and 3 universities, our Sisters also serve as librarians at the Pontifical North American College in Rome and in the Personal Ordinariate of the Chair of St. Peter in Houston, Texas.
 Read more about our Missions…

 Owned and administered by the Dominican Sisters of Mary, Spiritus Sanctus Academies exist primarily to assist families with educating their children in living the truths of the Catholic Faith.

 Each student’s talents and gifts are challenged and developed according to his capacity so that he might fulfill his duty to live in the grace of God and strive for holiness.
 Students are taught to use their gifts for the honor and glory of God, for their own spiritual and temporal good, and for the good of their neighbor.